adrian-dip/Reddit-scraper/readme.md

 #### Notice regarding optimization

 My computer only has 48 GB of RAM, so I had to compromise speed and do things iteratively.
-The script can parse several TB of data in a few hours, but if you have more RAM than I do, there are ways to speed up the process.
+The script can parse several TB of data in a few hours, but if you have a lot of RAM, there are ways to speed up the process.

 #### My own experience with this data